 Some examples show how far knowledge workers can go with advanced case management, beyond the customer-oriented scope and in various types of cases, projects and industries, even far beyond the traditional pure information management context in which case management is often looked at (although information of course is always key):

 Solving problems in unpredictable projects requiring a lot of information and collaboration is often used by agile leaders.
 In a digitalization project, the Information Manager at the Port of Antwerp worked with agile, design thinking and collaborative digital workplace approaches whereby each problem solving process, regardless of size, was supported by a case as its single point of information: advanced case management in action indeed.

 Incident management in ample industries and applications

 Incident management is often handled from the case perspective (the incident as a case) so you often encounter advanced case management in environments where incidents can happen.
-You can imagine a lot of such environments obviously across a range of industries and areas: building management and maintenance, critical power environments and utilities, logistics, manufacturing, oil and gas, mining, you can go on.
+You can imagine a lot of such environments obviously across a range of industries and areas.

 Advanced case management and the Internet of Things

 With the latter in mind, a particularly interesting evolution that is poised to become more important is what happens with incident management, case management and so on as data volumes from the Internet of Things increase, also in a maintenance context.
 This goes for many industries and integration of IoT with BPM, case management and other business systems is an obvious evolution.

 Just take manufacturing where incident management is well-known but where the Internet of Things is also growing fastest and where the Industrial IoT has a lot to do with information-based services regarding manufacturing operations, maintenance, incidents, continuity of production, etc. In the earliest stages of Industry 4.0 these types of optimizations are even the main drivers.